Outcomes and Pathways

-This programme is available to study as an international student either via online distance learning or if you currently reside in New Zealand and your visa conditions allow study.
+This programme is available to study as an international student either via online distance learning or in-person in New Zealand with an appopriate visa.
 To find out more about studying with academyEX as an international student, and for programme fees, visit our International Students page.

 The Master of Change and Organisational is the first Master’s programme in New Zealand to be approved with a pathway including stackable micro-credentials.
 This means you could start with a short course, a postgraduate certificate, or jump right into the full master’s.
 Every learner’s journey will be different and we’ll help you find the right learning pathway that suits your needs and goals.

 The Masters also focuses on applied learning (as do the other Master’s delivered by academyEX), with the project outputs being defined in negotiation with the Programme Team.
 You have the opportunity to have real impact and support the growth of resilient organisations and systems through your work.